scg-unibe-ch/ese2020-team8/backend/README.md

 # ESE2020 Scaffolding Backend

 ## Prerequisite
-You should have installed [NodeJS and npm](https://nodejs.org/en/download/) in order to start the backend server.
+You should have installed [NodeJS and npm](https://nodejs.org/en/download/)(they come as one) in order to start the backend server.

 ## Start
 - clone the ese2020-project-scaffolding repository